 Private banks store cord blood units for your family's future use.
 Private cord blood banking ensures that your baby's cord blood stem cells will be readily available, and will give your family the best chance for survival if a transplant is needed.

-Possibly.
-Depending on the terms of your individual or group policy, cord blood banking may be a covered service.
 Please contact your benefits administrator or insurance company for determination.

 Though the decision to bank your baby's cord blood can be made any time before the birth of your baby, planning ahead has many advantages.